-1. Does the name reflect who I am and what my site is trying to accomplish?
+1. Does the website name reflect who I am and what my site is trying to accomplish?

 For example, Nathan would like his site to be a fitness resource.
 He wanted a name that reflected a professional image, that wasn’t cheesy and that would instantly tell a reader what his site was about at a glance.

-Before choosing your name, think carefully about the image you would like to portray.
+Before choosing your website name, think carefully about the image you would like to portray.
 A consultant is going to want a completely different name and feel to their site, then a fitness guru.
 Don’t get so caught up in creating a catchy name that you shoot yourself in the foot because it isn’t descriptive of your goals.